Being on holiday is a chance to walk out of my everyday life and have completely new experiences alongside some familiar

 I recently spent three weeks in Italy.
 Half of this time was in Rome and the other half in Tuscany.

 Four impressions have stood out in this holiday.

 - Firstly, every cup of coffee I had in Rome was excellent.

 - Secondly for a country in financial crisis, I noticed receipts for purchases rarely had the name of the company selling, the date of purchase, or the nature of the item.
 This must give auditors and anyone attempting to stock take or make a statement of accounts, a nightmare.

 - Fourthly, the architecture and layout of streets in Rome assists people to interact socially with one another with friendliness and ease.
-The spacious piazzas seemed to encourage people to traverse and gather, the narrow winding lanes required cars and people to co-operate, morning coffee while standing in a local bar facilitates community interactions, and the trees and gardens are integral to the buildings and people using these spaces.
+The spacious piazzas seemed to encourage people to traverse and gather.
+The narrow winding lanes required cars and people to co-operate.
+Morning coffee while standing in a local bar makes community interactions easy, and the trees and gardens are integral to the buildings and people using these spaces.

 planting a winter vegetable garden in Tuscany with Shahla.
 I will never forget picking olives on a family grove in Tuscany and taking them to the huge press along with the local growers, savouring the fresh pressed olive oil, and laughing uproariously as we toast one another with the good fortune of having a meal together.